 By the time Lenormand left the convent she was earning a living as a fortune-teller.
 Well-known people came to visit that included comte de Mirabeau, duchesse de Guiche, princesse de Lamballe, and Madame de Staël.
 Unfortunately, some of her predictions (those given to Jean-Paul Marat, Maximilien Robespierre, and Louis Antoine Léon de St. Just) eventually “brought her at length within the walls of a prison, from which she was led to execution.”
 Fate was on her side and at the last possible moment she was saved by the Thermidor Reaction, but because of the persecution she suffered while imprisoned, her fame grew.

 This aided her once the stormy days of the French Revolution passed and Lenormand turned her fortune-telling skills into profit.
-In time, Joséphine de Beauharnais came to hear her fortune, and when Lenormand’s words came true, she became the fortune-teller to the French Empress, who began to bring Napoleon with her.
+In time, Joséphine de Beauharnais came to hear her fortune, and when Lenormand’s words came true, she became the fortune-teller to the French Empress, who began to bring Napoleon Bonaparte with her.
 But it was not just the well-known and famous that came to learn their fate.
 Ordinary countrywomen and countrymen also visited and listened closely as Lenormand told them their fortunes using her own self designed custom 36-card deck.

 Not everyone thought of Lenormand in the same way.
 The Morning Post stated: